By Lilly Price & Rachel Gass – 7/31/25

 Learning curve and technology adoption feedback loop.
 Data from Our World in Data / Max Roser (December 1, 2020); graphic published under CC BY 4.0 via Wikimedia Commons.

 Infrastructure inertia: Fossil fuel plants are typically located near cities and already have the specialized infrastructure needed to deliver large amounts of power to the grid.
 Renewable energy projects, on the other hand, often need to be built in remote areas, which requires new and costly transmission infrastructure to bring them online.
-Complex politics surround transmission infrastructure due to the ecosystem of stakeholders involved, complicating transmission buildout and renewable energy interconnection.
-Recently, a federal loan guarantee for massive transmission lines intended to carry wind power from the Midwest to the grid-stressed eastern U.S. was canceled, highlighting the obstacles to bringing more affordable clean energy online and reducing energy costs.
+Bringing this power to consumers requires new transmission lines, which are expensive and politically complex.

 Supply chain issues: Major obstacles in renewable energy supply chains include limited access to critical materials, heavy reliance on overseas manufacturing, and global shipping delays for large components like wind turbine blades or special components with long production cycles like gearboxes.
 Trade tensions and shifting industrial policies further complicate access to materials and equipment, making supply chains a major factor in how quickly clean energy can scale.
-In 2023, developers canceled plans for two major wind farms that would have powered half a million homes, highlighting the effect supply chain obstacles have on renewable energy buildout.
+In 2023, developers canceled plans for two major wind farms that would have powered roughly half a million homes, highlighting the effect supply chain obstacles have on renewable energy buildout.

 Map showing the planned electrical interconnections for Ocean Wind 1.
 Source: Bureau of Ocean Energy Management, via Ocean Wind 1 Final Environmental Impact Statement (May 26, 2023); public domain U.S. federal government image.